Ruthvik-1411/Home_Security/IFTTT_Based_Home_Security_Monitor/README.md

 # Home Intrusion Alert System
 The aim of this project is to design an intruder alert system that notifies the user in case of a break in via mail.
-The concept can be applied to a get a phone call or message which most of the people respond to quickly.
+The concept can be applied to a get a phone call or a message as most of the people respond to them quickly.
 If the alarm is armed and if the door is opened then a buzzer starts making noise and the user gets a mail saying that there is a break in and the alarm is triggered.<br><br>
 <b>Components Required</b>
 <li>